Welcome

 7. Thank People

 In order to encourage good citizenship, school-based policies have been set up for rewarding good behavior and discouraging unacceptable behavior.
-These guidelines include a notification system with negative consequences for students who do not follow the school rules, and rewards for those who follow the rules and exhibit excellent behavior.
-The notification system is a communication tool designed to help students recognize and change negative behaviors prior to receiving discipline referrals.
-The ticket system throughout our school is as follows:
+These guidelines include rewards for those who follow the rules and exhibit excellent behavior and a discipline matrix for students who do not follow the school rules.
+The system is a communication tool designed to help students recognize and change negative behaviors prior to receiving discipline referrals.

 We ask for your full support and cooperation in making this a successful program.
 We are excited by our partnership with you, as we work together to maintain your high expectations for behavior while your children are with us.